Evidence & Literature Reviews

 Making every contact count, or MECC, is a term used widely to describe the mechanism of brief advice and behaviour change interventions.
 This Rapid Evidence Review was produced by the Wirral Intelligence Service.

 Exploring the Social Value of Community Assets in Wirral (2014)

-This work involved evidencing the social value and impact of community assets in Wirral on individuals and their communities, with a particular focus on their impact on mental health and wellbeing; developing a framework to identify the types of community assets in Wirral; categorising assets using a qualitative research methodology and evaluating a representative sample of community assets, using a social value approach.
+This report and detailed work involved evidencing the social value and impact of community assets in Wirral on individuals and their communities, with a particular focus on their impact on mental health and wellbeing; developing a framework to identify the types of community assets in Wirral; categorising assets using a qualitative research methodology and evaluating a representative sample of community assets, using a social value approach.

 Damp Housing and its health effects (September 2012)

 For more information on our research approach, these evidence & literature reviews, or to find out if we could help you in your area of work, please contact the Wirral Intelligence Service at email@example.com

 To subscribe to our bulletin please complete this form